DJKullas/microblog/README.md

 You can remove them from this list at any time.
 When you follow a user, you will now show up on their followers page, and they can remove you at any time.
 You cannot remove users from another user's followers or following list.

+Likes:

+Likes are visible for each post when you go to the post show.html page.
+It shows the number of likes for that post.
+Users can only like a post one time.
+If the current user has already liked the post, the like button is not displayed.
+If the current user likes the post, the like button becomes disabled and the like count goes up by one.
+Users are able to like their own posts.

+Deploy Script:

+The deploy script is run on the server.
+It is run by going to the checked out git repo and typing "./deploy.sh <PATH TO DEPLOY TO>".
+It unzips the build file to the directory specified and starts the phoenix app.